sleez007/HSE_ADMIN/README.md

 ## DEMO HERE

 I have also attached a video demo titled "demo.mov" in the root directory.
-This is just incase the heroku server where the backend is depolyed goes down :)
+This is just incase the heroku server where the backend is deployed goes down :)

 <video width="320" height="240" controls>
   <source src="demo.mov" type="video/mp4">